calnet-oss/bidms-docker-postgresql/README.md

 If you're running Linux, it's
 [a good idea to disable kernel transparent hugepages](https://askubuntu.com/questions/597372/how-do-i-modify-sys-kernel-mm-transparent-hugepage-enabled) because it is not recommended for database machines and can hurt performance.
-This should be done on the host running the PostgreSQL docker container.
+This should be done on the host running the PostgreSQL container.

 There are multiple ways to do this, but if you're running a flavor of Linux with `/etc/default/grub` (such as Debian or Ubuntu), then the easiest way is